ausievich/pw-automation-example/README.md

 - **Component Classes**: Common page elements are encapsulated in component classes, promoting reusable and clean code.
 - **Screenshot testing**: Screenshot testing is implemented within a Docker container to avoid differences during CI runs.
 - **CI Configuration**: The `playwright.yaml` file uses a matrix approach, running a separate job for each buy page.
+- **Scheduled Test Runs**: Tests are executed automatically on CI once a day using a scheduled job configuration, ensuring consistent monitoring of application functionality.

 ## Running the Tests